pixie-labs/pixie-eks-blueprints-addon/README.md

-# Pixie AddOn for AWS SSP CDK Platform
+# Pixie AddOn for EKS Blueprints

-This repository contains the source code for the Pixie AddOn for AWS SSP CDK. `ssp-amazon-eks` is a [CDK](https://aws.amazon.com/cdk/) construct that makes it easy for customers to build and deploy a Shared Services Platform (SSP) on top of [Amazon EKS](https://aws.amazon.com/eks/).
+This repository contains the source code for the Pixie AddOn for EKS Blueprints. `ssp-amazon-eks` is a [CDK](https://aws.amazon.com/cdk/) construct that makes it easy for customers to build and deploy a Shared Services Platform (SSP) on top of [Amazon EKS](https://aws.amazon.com/eks/).

 Pixie is an open source observability tool for Kubernetes applications.
 Use Pixie to view the high-level state of your cluster (service maps, cluster resources, application traffic) and also drill-down into more detailed views (pod state, flame graphs, individual full-body application requests).
 Read more about Pixie [here](https://pixielabs.ai/).